 Continue up the valley and cross the third swing bridge.
 A short climb brings you to the glacier lake where the track ends.
 The views of Mount Cook, the Hooker Glacier and the other peaks of the Southern Alps are breathtaking.

 The Whitehorse Hill Campground is a great spot with Mt.
 Sefton in the background and easy access to the Hooker Valley Track.
-For accommodation in the Mount Cook Village check out booking.com I use them for all my accommodation needs – they offer great deals and rates.
+For accommodation in the Mount Cook Village check out Booking.com or Trivago.
+I use them for all my accommodation needs – they offer great deals and rates.

 - The information centre and restaurants are available in the Village.